 Here you can find a few software packages that I've developed.
 Since I'm a big supporter of the open source initiative all the packages are available under permissive open source licenses.
 If you want to have a full overview of my coding activities check out my repositories:

-mendeleev is my attempt to develop a database of atomic properties with an easy to use python API with convenient methods to formulate complex querries, tranfer data to numpy and pandas objects and visualize various properties is color mapped periodic tables using variety of plotting backends like: bokeh, plotly or matplotlib.
+convenient methods to formulate complex querries, tranfer data to numpy and pandas objects and visualize various properties is color mapped periodic tables using variety of plotting backends like: bokeh, plotly or matplotlib.

 All the atomic properties are listed in the data page of the documentation with their respective references.
 A particularly interesting feature is that the package includes 10 different electronegativity scales that are available directly or can be generated using appropriate functions from other stored properties.

 A Package for ANharmonic THERmochemistry - a python implementation for calculating anharmonic corrections to thermochemical functions in the independent mode approximation for molecules and solids.
-The package was developed in collaboration with the group of Prof J. Sauer in Berlin during my stay there and evolved from the work of G. Piccini.
-It is interfaced with the Atomic Simulation Environment (ASE) and should work with most of the programs supported by it.
+The package was developed in collaboration with the group of Prof J. Sauer at Humboldt University in Berlin during my stay there and evolved from the work of G. Piccini.
+It is interfaced with the Atomistic Simulation Environment and should work with most of the programs supported by it.

 ase-espresso provides a Python interface compatible with Atomic Simulation Environment (ASE) for manging calculations with Quantum Espresso - the widely used open source package for plane wave Density Functional Theory (DFT) and molecular dynamics calculations.

-The current version started from a fork from vossjo and since then considerably diverged offering various improvements over the original version, the most important ones include:
+The current version started from a fork from vossjo/ase-espresso and since then considerably diverged offering various improvements over the original version, the most important ones include:

 site.cfgwas replaced by a new